The Voice Kids (Belgian TV series): Season 1 (2014)

-The inaugural season premiered on 5 September 2014 with Sean Dhondt, Natalia Druyts, and Regi Prenxten as coaches.
+The inaugural season premiered on 5 September 2014 with Sean Dhondt, Natalia Druyts, and Regi Penxten as coaches.
 Mentissa Aziza from Team Natalia won the season finale a week before Halloween.

 Season 2 (2015-16)

-Season 2 of The Voice Kids premiered on 20 November 2015 with Sean Dhondt and Natalia Druyts switching seats while Slongs Dievanongs replaced Regi Prenxten.
+Season 2 of The Voice Kids premiered on 20 November 2015 with Sean Dhondt and Natalia Druyts switching seats while Slongs Dievanongs replaced Regi Penxten.
 Jens Dolleslaeghers from Team Slongs won the season 2 finale at the beginning of 2016.

 Season 3 (2017)

 Season 3 of The Voice Kids premiered on 14 April 2017 with Sean Dhondt as a returning coach while Eurovision Song Contest 2016 star Laura Tesoro and former K3 member Josje Huisman replacing Natalia Druyts and Slongs Dievanongs, respectively.
 Katarina Pohlodkova from Team Josje won the season 3 finale in June.

 Season 4 (2018)

-Season 4 of The Voice Kids premiered in September 2018, and for the first time, had four coaches instead of three.
+Season 4 of The Voice Kids premiered on 14 September 2018, and for the first time, had four coaches instead of three.
 Sean Dhondt and Laura Tesoro returned as coaches while Gers Pardoel and K3 replaced the latter's former member Josje Huisman.
 Jade De Rijcke from Team Gers won the season 4 finale in November.